Project

 Actions #1

-Updated by Mizuki ISHIKAWA about 17 hours ago
+Updated by Mizuki ISHIKAWA 25 days ago

 Raphael.js had a color-selection method called getColor(), and revision graph colors were determined by that method.